asylumhill/tally/README.md

-# tally
+# Tally
-jQuery Plugin text input control for gathering a distinct list of items as data is keyed.
+This is a text input jQuery plugin; the control automatically gathers a list of items as the the user types into the textbox.
+The behaivor is similiar to filling out the "TO" field in email apps such as Gmail or Outlook.

+Enjoy!